makrai/notes/qiu2003-pretrained-nlp-survey.md

 * Similarly, WKLM [188] replaces words on the entity-level instead of token-lev
   * replaces entity mentions with names of other entities of the same type and

-#### Next Sentence Prediction (NSP) Punctuations are the natural separators of
+#### Next Sentence Prediction (NSP).
+Punctuations are natural separators

 * distinguish whether two input sentences are continuous segments from the corp
 * benefit downstream tasks, such as Question Answering and NLI
 * necessity of the NSP task has been questioned [72, 194, 105, 86]
-  * Yang+ [194] found the impact of the NSP task unreliable, while
+  * Yang+ [194] found the impact of the NSP task unreliable
-  * Joshi+ [72] found that single-sentence training without the NSP loss is superior to sentence-pair training with the NSP loss
+  * Joshi+ [72]: single-sentence training without the NSP loss is superior
-  * Liu+ [105] ... shows that when training with blocks of text from a single document, removing the NSP loss matches or slightly improves performance on downstream tasks
+  * Liu+ [105]: when training with blocks of text from a single document, removing the NSP loss matches or slightly improves downstream performance

-#### Sentence Order Prediction (SOP) To better model intersentence coherence,
+#### Sentence Order Prediction (SOP).
+To better model intersentence coherence,

-* ALBERT [86] replaces the NSP loss with a sentence order prediction (SOP)
+* ALBERT [86] replaces the NSP loss with sentence order prediction (SOP)
   * conjectured in Lan+ [86], NSP conflates topic prediction and coherence prediction in a single task
   * topic prediction is easier to learn compared to coherence prediction